hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

         - so, adds to production costs
 - disadvantages
     - limited product size
+        - depends on the size of the 3d printer
     - limited range of raw materials can be used
+    - limited materials available
+        -
     - designs can be stolen by competitors
     - hard to see whats fake and real in blueprint
         - as raw materials are the same
-    - loss of production skill
+    - ?? loss of production skill ??
+    - copyright issues, since anyone can print it
+    - can make dangerous items easily, eg: guns
+    - slow
 - uses
     - produce motherboard
         - quicker to produce items